gwbres/cggtts/README.md

 ## CGGTTS track scheduling

-If you compiled the crate with the _scheduler_ feature, you can take advantage of the `Scheduler` structure that will help you generate your synchronous CGGTTS.
+If you compiled the crate with the _scheduler_ feature, you can access the `Scheduler` structure that helps you generate synchronous CGGTTS tracks.

 Synchronous CGGTTS is convenient because it allows direct exchange of CGGTTS files and therefore, direct remote clocks comparison.